002A/ixora.io/projects/colorblindness/colorblindness-tutorial.rst

   :width: 500

-You can also do more complex customizations if you want, including implementing your own ideas about how color blindness simulation should be done.
+You can also do complex customizations if you want, including implementing your own ideas about how color blindness simulation should be done.
 Look at the example code for more information.